BrownCSCI1230/docs/2022/syllabus.md

 #### Algos

-##### Algorithm worksheets

 Each programming assignment will be accompanied by a written algorithm (“algo”) assignment to get you started thinking about how to approach the assignment mathematically and algorithmically.
-These hand-ins will contribute 10% of the final grade.
-There is also an algorithm assignment for the Camtrans lab.
-See the assignment handouts for more details and exceptions.
-Algorithm worksheets are returned the same day as the deadline so you can begin coding with confidence right away!

-Algorithm answers should be clear and succinct.
+Algo answers should be clear and succinct.
 Don't just start writing.
 Think first, and then write up the clearest answer you can.
 If we ask you to describe a section of the project’s algorithm, you should probably go with a description, or pseudo code, rather than actual C++.
-That said, some incredibly simple parts, such as loops, may be easier to read in actual code.

-##### Tips for Algorithm worksheets

 When you think you’re done with the algorithm worksheet, begin coding immediately while it’s still fresh in your mind.
 Don’t wait for the solutions to begin coding.
 The solutions to the algorithm worksheets are designed to help you to debug your program, not to help you write the code for the first time.

 Take it seriously!
 Expect to spend between 1 to 2 hours on each algorithm worksheet.

-Late algorithm worksheets aren’t accepted, so be sure to turn them in on time.
+##### Algo grading

+Algos make up 10% of your final grade.
+They are graded on completion, with a small amount of extra credit awarded for correct answers.
+Algorithm worksheets are returned the same day as the deadline so you can begin coding with confidence right away.
+Because we release the solutions immediate after the deadline, ***late algo submissions are not accepted*** (so be sure to turn them in on time!)

 #### Optimization